WinmaH/MyBallerinaProject/README.md

 Ballerina Distribution
 Ballerina IDE plugins (IntelliJ IDEA or VSCode)

-Obtain credetials and tokens for both Google Sheets, Gmail,Twilio APIs..More Information on this can be retrived from [wso2/gsheets4](https://central.ballerina.io/wso2/gsheets4) and [wso2/twilio](https://central.ballerina.io/wso2/twilio).
+Obtain credetials and tokens for both Google Sheets, Gmail,Twilio APIs.More Information on this can be retrived from [wso2/gsheets4](https://central.ballerina.io/wso2/gsheets4) and [wso2/twilio](https://central.ballerina.io/wso2/twilio).

 ballerina.conf configuration file should be created with the above obtained tokens, credentials and other important parameters as follows.